openreplay/documentation/content/installation/setup-or.md

 metaDescription: "How to quickly setup OpenReplay and start recording sessions and metrics."
 ---

 Getting started with OpenReplay is straightforward.

+If you'd like to watch a quick tutorial on how to get started, use [this YouTube video](https://www.youtube.com/watch?v=EWbtMK3qK30), otherwise keep reading for more details.

 There are 2 ways you can get OpenReplay up and running: using the script or the npm package.

 ## Using Script